Basic Law Enforcement Training

 Each Health Sciences program has individualized Pre-Admission requirements that may include some or all of the following criteria:

-Once Pre-Admission requirements have been met, some programs may require additional admission criteria including scoring minimal required scores on the Health Occupations Basic Entrance Test (HOBET) and other criteria specific to the program.
+Once Pre-Admission requirements have been met, some programs may require additional admission criteria including scoring minimal required scores on the Test of Essential Academic Skills (TEAS) and other criteria specific to the program.

 Admission Application: When students have met all preadmission, entrance testing, and other specific admission criteria for the program(s) of interest, they must fill out an Health Sciences Application form by the deadline date to officially apply and be included in the pool of applicants for that year and program.
 A competitive ranking process is utilized when the number of applicants to a program exceeds the spaces available.